Zandakar/too-long-didnt-read/_posts/post-04.md

 - Same as above.
 I'm a side sleeper and brought "loops" from amazon - they work well but hurt after a while.
 I still carry some foam ones with me for this reason
 \
 **Fork**
+- Man's gotta eat.
+Great for buying things from super markets and eating them on the go
 \
 **Portable battery**
 \